 - edHEALTH purchases excess protection from a stop-loss insurer.
 This insurer reimburses edHEALTH for any part of a particular claim that exceeds $750,000.

-Members work with the actuaries to pick a Self-Insured Retention amount that balances their claims experience with the risk of paying claims and stop-lost insurance.
+Members work with the actuaries to pick a Self-Insured Retention amount that balances their claims experience with the risk of paying claims and stop-loss insurance.
 Final rates reflect the level of risk a school wants to take and its claims experience.